 The two numbers are defined as:

-If you are unhappy with any final decision made by the Institute in connection with a revision or adjustment, you may be able to challenge the Institute’s decision by way of procedural review.
-Time frames for submitting a procedural review and details of the ground which must be met for a procedural review to be granted can be found in our guidance.
+If you are unhappy with any final decision made by ifATE in connection with a revision or adjustment, you may be able to challenge the decision by way of procedural review.
+Time frames for submitting a procedural review and the permitted reasons for seeking a procedural review can be found in our guidance.